AY2526S1-CS2103T-T15-1/tp/docs/DeveloperGuide.md

 How the parsing works:
 * When called upon to parse a user command, the `AddressBookParser` class determines the command word and creates the appropriate parser (e.g., `AddCommandParser`, `DeleteCommandParser`, or simpler ones like `ClearCommandParser`, `ListCommandParser`).
 This specific parser uses the other utility classes shown above to parse the arguments (if any) and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
 * Parsers for commands requiring specific arguments (like `AddCommandParser`) also provide detailed error messages if mandatory prefixes are missing, while `EditCommandParser` success message confirms with the user the edited fields.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser` `ClearCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, `ClearCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)